-The applicant proposes that the exemption requested herein apply to aircraft that have the characteristics and that operate within the limitations listed herein.
-These limitations provide for at least an equivalent or even higher level of safety to operations under the current regulatory structure because the proposed operations represent a safety enhancement to the already safe agricultural services and crops dusted currently being used with conventional aircraft.
+BTS proposes that the exemption requested herein apply to civil aircraft that have the characteristics and that operate with the limitations listed herein.
+These limitations provide for at least an equivalent or even higher level of safety to operations under the current regulatory structure because the proposed operations represent a safety enhancement to the already safe protocols followed on construction sites and imaging and surveying operations conducted with helicopters and other conventional aircraft.

+BTS will be bound by the following limitations when conducting its sUAS operation under an FAA issued exemption:

-- 1. The sUASs will weigh less than 55 lbs. - 2.
-Flights will be operated within line of sight of a pilot and/or observing. - 3.
-Maximum total flight time for each operational flight will be 120 minutes for multirotor application and 90 minutes for fixed wing operation.
-Flights will be terminated at 25% battery power reserve should that occur prior to the 30 minute limit for fixed wing operations. - 4.
-Flights will be operated at an altitude of no more than 1,000 feet AGL. - 5.
-Minimum crew for each operation will consist of the sUAS Pilot, and Visual Observer. - 6. sUAS Pilot will be an certified by the aircraft manufacture for operations and have at least a private pilot written exam, No Medical required.
-Most pilots will have military UAS training the observer will hold at least manufactures ground school certificate.
-No medical required. - 7. sUAS Pilot will be pilot in command (PIC).
-If a pilot certificate holder other than the sUAS Pilot, who possess the necessary PIC qualifications, is also present on set (i.e. the aerial coordinator), that person can also be designated as PIC - 8.
-The UAS will only operate within a confined "sterile area" and have a "Security Perimeter" for the flight operations area. - 9.
+- 1. The sUAS will weigh less than 10 lbs. - 2.
+Flights will be operated within line of sight of the Pilot. - 3.
+Maximum total flight time for each operational flight will be 10 minutes for multirotor.
+Flights will be terminated at 25% battery power reserve should that occur prior to the 10 minute limit. - 4.
+Flights will be operated at an altitude of 200ft and no more than 400 feet AGL. - 5.
+Minimum crew for each operation will consist of the sUAS Operator who will maintain VLOS with the sUAS at all times. - 6. sUAS operators will be trained in flight, operations, and safety procedures as detailed in the Flight Manual - 7.
+The SUAS will only operate within a confined "sterile area" as defined in the manual.
+It requires the establishment of a "Security Perimeter" for the flight operations area. - 8.
 A briefing will be conducted in regard to the planned sUAS operations prior to each day's production activities.
-It will be mandatory that all personal who will be performing duties within boundaries of the safety perimeter be present for this briefing. - 10.
-The operator will file a FAA Form 7711-1, or its equivalent, as modified in light of the requested exemption, with the appropriate Flight Standards District Office. - 11.
-The operator will obtain the consent of all persons involved in the flying area and ensure that only consenting persons be allowed within 100 feet of the flight operation, and this radius may be reduced to 30 feet based upon an equivalent level of safety and determination.
-With the advanced permission of the FSDO, operations at closer range can be approved. - 12.
-The operator will notify a Plan of Activities to the FSDO 30 minutes before the proposed flights. - 13.
-Pilot and observer will have been trained in the operation of UAS generally and received up-to-date information on the particular UAS.
-Observer and Pilot will at all times be able to communicate by voice or text. - 14.
-SAR operations will be launched from and/or oral permission from the relevant property holders will be obtained. - 15.
-If the sUAS losses communications or it losses its GPS signal, the UAS will have capability to return to a pre-determined location within the Security Perimeter and land. - 16.
-The sUAS will have capability to abort flight in case of unpredictable obstacles or emergencies.
+It will be mandatory that all personnel that will be performing duties within boundaries of the safety perimeter be present for this briefing. - 9.
+All onsite personnel will consent to the sUAS flyover on site by waiver, and the operator will obtain additional verbal or written consent of all persons who will be allowed within 100ft of the flight operation.

+- 10. The operator will submit a written Plan of Activities for each site. - 11.
+The operator will have been trained in the operation of sUAS generally and received up-to-date information on the particular UAS to be operated. - 12.
+Written and/or oral permission from the relevant property holders will be obtained. - 13.
+All required permissions and permits will be obtained from territorial, state, county, or city jurisdictions, including local law enforcement, fire, or other appropriate government agencies. - 14.
+If the sUAS loses communications or it loses its GPS signal, the sUAS will have capability to return to a pre-determined location within the Security Perimeter and land. - 15.
+The SUAS will have capability to abort flight in case of unpredictable obstacles or emergencies.

+4. Description of Specific Regulations